wp-plugins/flexible-posts-widget/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Bug fix: Added a check to make sure both taxonomy & term are set for tax queries.

 = 3.0.1 =
 * Bug fix: Not able to get all registered post types & taxonomies until after widget init.
 Had to reorder some code.